Amulet-Team/Amulet-NBT/docs_source/getting_started.rst

    # Tags can be saved like the NamedTag class but they do not have a name.
    tag.save_to(
       'filepath',
-      # see the NBTFile save_to documentation above for other options.
+      # see the NamedTag save_to documentation above for other options.
       name=""  # Tag classes do not store their name so you can define it here.
    )
    tag.to_snbt()  # convert back to SNBT